copperwater/xNetHack/doc/xnh-changelog-9.0.md

   fully identified.
 - Attribute display from enlightenment shows whether and how much you ever abused your alignment (in wizard mode, you are also shown the exact amount).
+- Iron doors have distinct defsyms and tiles from ordinary doors.
+  - The new symbols are S_voidoor (vertical open iron), S_vcidoor (vertical closed iron), S_hoidoor (horizontal open iron), and S_hcidoor (horizontal closed iron).
+  - Like all other symbols, these can be redefined with SYMBOLS in the configuration options.
+  - The new default tiles have the same shape as regular doors, but use the iron color palette instead of brown.

 ### Architectural changes